largepreview.png

 Skin to Skin - Pelle a Pelle

 Skin-to-Skin Architecture is about rethinking how we design cities and buildings, not just as objects we use, but as spaces that touch us back.
-Inspired by the power of skin-to-skin contact in neonatal care, where a caregiver's touch stabilizes, calms, and connects, the authors ask: what if our built environment could do the same?
+Inspired by the power of skin-to-skin contact in neonatal care, where a caregiver's touch stabilizes, calms, and connects, we want you to think about: “What if our built environment could do the same?”

 Modern urban design often leaves us disconnected, built for efficiency instead of emotion.
-The authors argue for something more human, more connected, an architecture that responds, protects, and even comforts, like skin.
+We need something more human, more connected, an architecture that responds, protects, and even comforts, like skin.
 Cities, like people, have a body and a soul.
 And maybe the best cities are the ones that, in their own way, hold us close.
 Not just places to live, but places that make us alive.

 Skin to Skin Architecture

 Skin-to-skin architecture proposes a tender relationship between the human body, the built environment, and the living world, a design that breathes, decays, heals, and touches back.
-This intimacy means relinquishing control: buildings must not dominate nature, but surrender to it.
-Marco’s work in the Zaatari refugee camp in Jordan brought this ethos into one of the world’s most fragile environments.
-There, architecture was not a solution imposed from above but a responsive organism shaped by local knowledge, reuse of materials, and the rhythms of daily life.
+This intimacy means letting go of control: buildings must not dominate, but surrender to nature.
+Marco’s work in the Zaatari refugee camp in Jordan brought this ethos into one of the world’s most human and fragile environments.
+Architecture is not a solution imposed from above but a responsive organism shaped by local knowledge, reuse of materials, and the rhythms of daily life.
 Walls were meant to breathe, shelter was meant to evolve, and the built environment became a soft mediator between trauma and survival.
 Casagrande sees architecture as a second skin, one that must adapt, listen, and eventually allow nature (and culture) to reclaim it.

 Menno Cramer extends this sensibility in Warm Nest, a cancer recovery retreat in Belgium developed in collaboration with Ark-Shelter.
-The shelter dissolves into its surroundings, minimal, resepectful, and quiet, inviting patients into a continuum between architecture and atmosphere.
-Inside becomes outside; time slows.
-The building offers no grand gestures, only presence.
+The shelter dissolves into its surroundings, minimal, respectful, and quiet, inviting patients into a continuum between architecture and atmosphere.
+Inside becomes outside and time slows.
+The building offers no grand gestures, no “grand design”, just being and presence.
 It listens to the trees, the fog, the breath of those within.
 Here, skin-to-skin becomes a language of care, not control, a gentle architecture that co-regulates rather than commands.

 Biourbanism

-Biourbanism is the study and practice of designing urban environments as living, evolving systems, where cities are understood not as mechanical structures, but as organic, bio-psycho-social organisms.
-Rooted in systems theory, environmental psychology, neuroscience, and morphogenetics, biourbanism proposes that cities should promote human health, well-being, and meaningful life through forms that align with our biological and cognitive nature.
-It challenges the functionalist, reductionist logic of industrial urbanism and instead advocates for complexity, relationality, and emergence.
+Biourbanism is the study and practice of designing urban environments as living, evolving systems, where cities are understood not as mechanical structures, but as organic, and bio-psycho-social organisms.
+Rooted in systems theory, environmental psychology, neuroscience, and morphogenetics.
+Biourbanism proposes that cities should promote human health, well-being, and meaningful life through forms that align with our biological and cognitive nature.
+It challenges the functionalist, reductionist logic of industrial urbanism and instead advocates for complexity and the ability to relate.

 A biourbanist city grows from within, shaped by the interaction between its inhabitants and its environment, where form follows life, not the other way around.
 It is a science and an art of cultivating urban ecosystems that are adaptive, salutogenic, and in harmony with the deep patterns of nature and culture.